ByutMean/Amazon-Review-Analysis/README.md

 # Amazon-Review-Analysis

-In this project, we analyze online product reviews using network analysis and sentimental analysis.
+In this project, we analyze online product reviews using network analysis and sentiment analysis.

 ### purpose
 - We compare the differences between reviews recommended by several users and general reviews.